g-grilli/station/README.md

 and latitude coordinates for each zipcode in the United States</p>
 <p>Using JavaScript on the front end, sensor data and geo cordinates can be accessed and displayed.
 The <a href="http://darksky.net">Dark Sky</a> weather API was added to provide US weather information independant of the local data.
-Using the PostgreSQL zip code information cordinates are requested from the Dark Sky API</p>
+Using the PostgreSQL zip code information cordinates are requested from the Dark Sky API.
+Zip Code weather can be changed through a user input that stores a cookie locally.</p>
 <p>Local measurments are converted to JSON stringify format so the readings can displayed using Chart.js to see trends and history,
 as well as the data in a table format.<p>
 <p><strong>Weather Station</strong> is a multipage web app that reinforced the skills I learned while attending